How to Fix Grate wobble on LG LRG4115ST (Gas Range)

 Grate wobble

-This step-by-step repair guide walks you through fixing grate wobble on your LG LRG4115ST (Gas Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing grate wobble on your LG LRG4115ST (Gas Range).
+With the right tools and parts, you can complete this repair in about 1–2 hours and save yourself the hassle of a service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.